 Flowering: 10 weeks

-Characteristics: Resistant to disease, hardy, vigorous, desert plant
+Characteristics: Resistant to disease, hardy, vigorous, desert plant, productive plants

 Grow type: outdoor, greenhouse, indoor

 We’ve carefully examined and smoked the Iranian plant from Yazd on several occasions, both straight in the mid day, and after smoking others in the evening.
 This is a plant that the serious hobby grower and smoker and all those genuinely interested in preservation will want to have and explore further.